Raul789/SVM-MLR-RandomForest/README.md

 ## Overview

-This project demonstrates the use of three powerful machine learning models—**Support Vector Machine (SVM)**, **Multiple Linear Regression (MLR)**, and **Random Forest**—for accurate prediction of heating and cooling energy requirements in modern households.
+This project demonstrates the use of three powerful machine learning models—**Support Vector Machine (SVM)**, **Multiple Linear Regression (MLR)**, and **Random Forest**—for accurate prediction of heating and cooling load energy requirements in modern households.
 .
-Each model is applied to the dataset to predict outcomes, analyze accuracy, and evaluate their performance based on key performance metrics in order to find out the optimal heating and cooling loads that are necesary in the summer and winter season for a group of houses located in Irvine, California.
+Each model is applied to the dataset to predict outcomes, analyze accuracy, and evaluate their performance based on key performance metrics.
+The main task of this project is to determine the model that best suits the problem of finding out the optimal heating and cooling loads that are necesary in the summer and winter season for a group of houses located in Irvine, California.

 ## Dataset